chnyaa/ChanyaJirakawinvanich-repository/FinalProject.md

 * Page 7: My first call-to-action will focus on a personal level, which is for the reader to go back and take good care of their parents that are getting older every day.
 * Page 8: This last page will talk about the second call-to-action, which is for a reader to reach out and help an organization or nursing home that takes care of the homeless elderly.

+Noted that the graph shown in Storyboard is created by the author using the real data set.

 ### User research and interviews

 #### Target Audience